nossidge/poefy/README.md

 Use awk to get final field from tab delimited IRC logs.

-    $ awk -F$'\t' '{print $NF}' irc_log_20170413.txt | poefy -o irc
+    $ awk -F$'\t' '{print $NF}' irc_log_20170908.txt | poefy -d irc

 ### Make a database, ignoring short lines

 Use sed to filter out lines that are too short:

-    $ sed -r '/^.{,20}$/d' st_therese_of_lisieux.txt | poefy -o therese
+    $ sed -r '/^.{,20}$/d' st_therese_of_lisieux.txt | poefy -d therese

 ### Make a database, ignoring uppercase lines

 Use sed to filter out lines that do not contain lowercase letters.
 For example, the sonnets file contains lines with the number of the sonnet, e.g. "CXLVII."

-    $ sed -r 'sed '/[a-z]/!d' shakespeare_sonnets.txt | poefy -o shakespeare
+    $ sed -r 'sed '/[a-z]/!d' shakespeare_sonnets.txt | poefy -d shakespeare

 ### Problem: it won't output lines that I know are valid

 This code uses a gem called `wordfilter` that will automatically filter out lines that contain [grotty words](https://github.com/dariusk/wordfilter/blob/master/lib/badwords.json).
-If you really definitely truly don't want to exclude a certain word, you can remove them from the blacklist.
-For example, if your input lines are from a dissertation on the dance styles of the ska and reggae music scenes, you can call:
+If you really definitely truly don't want to exclude a certain word, you can remove that word from the blacklist.
+For example, if your input lines are from a dissertation on the dance styles of the ska and reggae music scenes, in your Ruby code you can call:

 ```ruby
 Wordfilter.remove_word('skank')